FACN1/VolunteerApp/README.md

 > I want to receive emails when new volunteers apply

-> I want to be able to log in a see roles I am advertising for
+> I want to be able to log in a see roles I am advertising for, and see how many people are avaliable.